ptcapi/catalog/README.md

 # catalog
-Hierarchical collection of swagger files and other documents for our API catalog.
+Hierarchical collection of OpenAPI files and other documents for our API catalog.